Career Support at GEOMAR

 This format is intended to provide a forum for postdoctoral researchers for networking and professional exchange across interested postdocs of all faculties and partner institutions.
 In these events early career academics in leading positions will present their professional development, working methods and fields of research.

-The event is also open to Master students, PhD candidates and other interested researchers.
+The event is also open to Master students, doctoral researchers and others interested.

 • Deutsche Welle has an online portal with German courses at different levels and for different languages.
 To improve listening comprehension, there is current news with subtitles, reports and idioms in German.
 There is even an easy-to-understand telenovela.